 Park

-The restaurant is named among 6 best restaurants located in manor houses and palaces in Latvia, so it’s an opportunity for you to stay for dinner or even stay overnight in the 4 star hotel there.
+The restaurant is named among the 6 best restaurants located in manor houses and palaces in Latvia, so it’s an opportunity for you to stay for dinner or even stay overnight in the 4-star hotel there.

 You’d just better make your reservation in advance.
 The restaurant's rooms are decorated with oak furnishings and luxurious fabrics, creating an ancient and cosy atmosphere.
-Besides, the restaurant is also a bar area and an outdoor terrace, which offers charming views of the beautiful natural landscape to the river Lielupe.
+Besides, the restaurant also has a bar area and an outdoor terrace, which offers charming views of the beautiful natural landscape of the river Lielupe.

 So your trip is coming to an end and a bit after 6 p.m. you are ready to go back to Riga.